NikolettaMatsur/CG/README.md

 # todo list

 * [ ] Clean Code
+* [ ] Make the white dots and dark squares in a for cycle
 * [ ] Wall
 * [ ] Floor
 * [ ] Painintg